saugatsn/Email-Validation-using-AI/readme.md

 6. Send your email:
    - Click "Send Email" when ready

-## Security Notes

-- Never commit your config.json file to version control
-- Add config.json to your .gitignore file
-- Keep your API keys and passwords secure

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.